jdarmada/nba-ai-assistant-js/README.md

 1. **Elasticsearch Connection Errors**
    - Verify your `ELASTIC_ENDPOINT` and `ELASTIC_API_KEY`
+   - Make sure your environment variables are being loaded in correctly
    - Check to see if your Elasticsearch cluster is running and accessible

 2. **OpenAI API Errors**